Pierre de Villiers: Criticism of Macron and resignation

 On 11 July 2017, Minister of Public Action and Accounts Gérald Darmanin announced that part of the government's plan to reduce spending, the military were going to be cut by 850 million euros in 2017.
-The following day, Le Monde reported that de Villiers met with the Defense Committee in the National Assembly and told them "I will not get fucked over like this".
+The following day, Le Monde reported that de Villiers met with the Defence Committee in the National Assembly and told them "I will not get fucked over like this".
 The conversation was caught on tape and leaked by Le Monde.
 Also, accordingly to Le Figaro, de Villiers unleashed his fury, and added monumentally "I can no longer look my guys in the eyes if we reduce our means further".

-General Pierre de Villiers with general Joseph Dunford at Washington, D.C.
-(13 July 2017).
+General Pierre de Villiers with General Joseph Dunford at Washington, DC (13 July 2017).

 Emmanuel Macron, during a speech to the armed forces on 13 July 2017 in which he famously said "I am the boss", affirmed his plan to raise the defence budget to 2% of GDP by 2025.
 During the speech, Macron publicly called out de Villiers numerous times, addressing the recent leak reported by Le Monde.
-During Bastille Day military parade, Général de Villiers and President Macron, as customary for the Chief and Commander-in-Chief of the French Armed Forces, rode together standing side by side in the same vehicle during the ceremonial parade.
+During Bastille Day military parade, General de Villiers and President Macron, as customary for the Chief and Commander-in-Chief of the French Armed Forces, rode together standing side by side in the same vehicle during the ceremonial parade.

 General Pierre de Villiers receives the Legion of Merit as the United States Navy Ceremonial Band stands at attention (6 February 2017).

-Following the Bastille Day parade, de Villiers posted on Facebook a criticism of the Macron government's plans to reduce defence spending.
-Le Journal du Dimanche reported on 16 July 2017 that Macron was possibly looking to replace de Villiers stating "The Republic doesn't work like this" Macron then went on to say that he has confidence in de Villiers.
+Following the Bastille Day parade, de Villiers posted on Facebook a criticism of the government's plans to reduce defence spending.
+Le Journal du Dimanche reported on 16 July 2017 that Macron was possibly looking to replace de Villiers stating "The Republic doesn't work like this".
+Macron then went on to say that he has confidence in de Villiers.

-Général de Villiers stepped down on 19 July 2017 due to budget cuts and disagreements with President Emmanuel Macron.
-This was the first time in the 5th Republic that a Chief of the Defence Staff has forcibly resigned.
+General de Villiers stepped down on 19 July 2017 due to budget cuts and disagreements with President Macron.
+This was the first time under the Fifth Republic that a Chief of the Defence Staff has forcibly resigned.
 A press release was issued on francetvinfo's website.
-On the same day, Macron confirmed Army general François Lecointre as Villiers' replacement.
-Macron described de Villiers' behaviour surrounding his resignation as "undignified".
+On the same day, Macron confirmed army general François Lecointre as de Villiers's replacement.
+Macron described de Villiers's behaviour surrounding his resignation as "undignified".

-While de Villiers was leaving the Ministry of Armed Forces, a crowd of soldiers and military personnel applauded him.
+While de Villiers was leaving the Ministry of the Armed Forces, a crowd of soldiers and military personnel applauded him.

 In retirement

-Following his resignation, speculation arose that he might enter politics: polling in 2020 found that 20% of French voters might've supported him in the 2022 presidential election.
+Following his resignation, speculation arose that he might enter politics: polling in 2020 found that 20% of French voters might have supported him in the 2022 presidential election.